 Theodore Porter is a historian of science at the University of California, Los Angeles and, this year, a fellow of the Wissenschaftskolleg zu Berlin.
 His books include Trust in Numbers and Karl Pearson: The Scientific Life in a Statistical Age.
 With Lorraine Daston he is among the coauthors of The Empire of Chance, or, in German translation, Das Reich des Zufalls.
 He is finishing a book about how insane asylums became important sites of data and research on human heredity.

-Berlin-based celebrities from English-language countries read from their favorite authors’ works.
+Established in 2010, The Berlin Sofa is a series where Berlin-based celebrities from English-language countries read from the works of their favorite authors.